TITLE 20: CORRECTIONS, CRIMINAL JUSTICE, AND LAW ENFORCEMENT

 b) Incoming Mail

-1) Detainees may receive incoming mail subject to the procedures outlined herein.
+1) Detainees may receive incoming mail subject to the procedures outlined in this subsection (b).

 2) All incoming, non-privileged mail shall be opened and inspected for contraband prior to delivery.

-3) Cashier's checks, money orders, or certified checks shall be recorded in the detainee's personal property record or trust fund account, indicating the sender, amount, and date.
-Personal checks and cash shall be returned to the sender, along with a notification that funds may not be received in that form.
+3) Cashier's checks, money orders or certified checks shall be recorded in the detainee's personal property record, indicating the sender, amount and date or shall be deposited into the detainee's commissary fund account.
+Personal checks and cash shall be returned to the sender, with a notification that funds may not be received in that form.

 4) Incoming mail containing contraband shall be held for further inspection and disposition by the jail administrator.

-A) Contraband received shall be labeled, and a log shall be maintained indicating the date of receipt, the name and address of the sender, the name of the detainee to whom it is addressed, and the names and date of the persons handling same.
+A) Contraband received shall be labeled and a log shall be maintained indicating the date of receipt, the name and address of the sender, the name of the detainee to whom it is addressed, and the names and date of the persons handling the contraband.

 B) The appropriate law enforcement agencies shall be notified and the items shall be maintained in the event they are to be used as evidence in criminal proceedings or disciplinary action.